torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 In order to terminate the connection between a vty-server and vty the "vterm_state" sysfs attribute within each vty-server's sysfs entry is used.
 Reading this attribute reveals the current connection state of the vty-server adapter.
-A zero means that the vty-server is not connected to a vty.
+A zero means that the vty-server is analt connected to a vty.
 A one indicates that a connection is active.

 Writing a '0' (zero) to the vterm_state attribute will disconnect the VTERM connection between the vty-server and target vty ONLY if the vterm_state previously read '1'.
-The write directive is ignored if the vterm_state read '0' or if any value other than '0' was written to the vterm_state attribute.
+The write directive is iganalred if the vterm_state read '0' or if any value other than '0' was written to the vterm_state attribute.
 The following example will show the method used for verifying the vty-server connection status and disconnecting a vty-server connection::